Invite children to paint watercolor surprise Easter egg art and see what magically appears!

 We painted with only the primary colors (red, yellow, and blue) to encourage color mixing and experimenting.
 You are welcome to use more than the primary colors if desired.
 Learn more about working with watercolors in wet-on-wet watercolor painting.

-When children use watercolors to paint an area that is colored with white crayons (or oil pastels) they are surprised to see the drawings appear, even when they know the art is there.
-It’s magic–invite the kids to experiment and have fun!
+When children use watercolors to paint an area colored with white crayons (or oil pastels), they are surprised to see the drawings appear, even when they know the art is there.
+It’s magic—invite the kids to experiment and have fun!
+I like to use white oil pastels because they work well as a watercolor-resist medium.
+Experiment with watercolor-resist mediums to learn which you like best!

 Related: Top 10 Spring Chick Crafts

-Painting with watercolors in this way allows children to experience that blue and yellow make green, red and yellow make orange, or red and blue make purple.
-As an example, my daughter used yellow and blue to paint the egg pictured below.
+Painting with primary-colored watercolors only allows children to experience that blue and yellow make green, red and yellow make orange, or red and blue make purple.
+For example, my daughter used yellow and blue to paint the egg pictured below.
+As she painted the entire egg, the surprising a surprising secondary color, green, appeared.
+This Easter watercolor painting idea makes the simple science of color mixing look like magic.

-You could also call this type of Easter art color mixing Easter art, but I think “surprise” is more fun for the little ones.
+You could also call this type of Easter art color-mixing Easter art, but I think “surprise” is more fun for the little ones.
 Besides, who would want to spoil the surprise by telling children that they will be doing color mixing?
+These types of art activities make learning fun for children of all ages and artistic abilities.
 Shhh… it’ll be our little secret!

 Related: DIY Easter Ornaments